opencog/atomspace/opencog/query/README.md

    to define a query statement, and ask for all graphs that match.
 This makes the atomspace a kind of graphical database.

+ * When a variable in the pattern matches some (sub-)graph, that match is called a "grounding".
+When all of the variables in the entire pattern can be consistently grounded, one can say that the query pattern is "satisfied", in the mathematical sense of "satisfiability".
+   Thus, the pattern matcher is a (graphical) satisfiability solver.

- * Given the variable values returned by the query, one can create new graphs, thus, one has a graph re-writing facility.
+ * Given the variable groundings returned by the query, one can create new graphs.
+Thus, the pattern matcher is a natural foundation for graph re-writing.

- * The pattern is specified as a collection of trees; it is the union of these trees that defines the graph.
-The vertexes in the tree are typed (they are OpenCog "Atoms"), and so each tree can be understood as a term. in the sense of a "term algebra".
+ * The template pattern is specified as a collection of trees; it is the union of these trees that defines the query graph.
+The vertexes in the tree are typed (in the Comp-Sci sense of "Type Theory"; they are AtomSpace "Atoms").
+Thus, each tree can be understood to be a "term", in the sense of a "term algebra" (this is a concept from the theory of "term rewriting", derived from mathematical logic.)

  * The same variable can appear in different parts of the template.
-All solutions must therefore have the same value for that variable, thus, the pattern matcher performs "unification".
-Variables can be substituted either by vertexes, or by graphs; so the form of unification is not mereley on values, but on terms/expressions.
+All solutions must therefore have the same grounding for that variable, thus, the pattern matcher performs "unification".
+The pattern matcher can unify N terms at the same time (and not just two).

- * When a value is found for a variable, that value is called a "grounding".
-When the entire pattern can be grounded, it can be thought of as being "satisfied", in the sense of "satisfiability".
-   Thus, the pattern matcher is a (graphical) satisfiability solver.

  * The query-pattern is iteself represented as a graph, and is stored in the atomspace.
 This means that "inverse queries" can be performed.